antaresproject/docs/docs/getting_started/issues_reporting_guide.md

 ## Do not report when

 Do not report an issue if you don't know how to use some of Laravel functionalities or external vendors.
 You may find the answer in official documenations or use the forum or chat room for this purpose.
-Avoid duplicated issues
+Avoid duplicated issues.